-All about amethyst stone: Information, uses, properties and products of this semi-precious stone.
+All about amethyst: Information, uses, properties and products of this semi-precious stone.

 History of Amethyst as a semi-precious stone

-There were many ancient civilizations that appreciated its beauty, amethyst was already known in prehistory by the Greeks, Romans and Egyptians.
-Because of its beauty and color, it became a symbol of wealth and power.
+There were many ancient civilizations that appreciated its beauty, amethyst was already known in prehistoric times by the Greeks, Romans and Egyptians.
+Due to its beauty and color it became a symbol of wealth and power.

-In the Middle Ages it was widely used in the elaboration of talismans and magic spells because it is considered as an amulet for the preservation of chastity and sobriety.
+In the Middle Ages it was widely used to make talismans and magic spells as it was considered an amulet to preserve chastity and sobriety.

-In the Catholic religion, amethyst was adopted as the Bishop's stone and even today some bishops use an amethyst ring.
+In the Catholic religion, amethyst was adopted as the Bishop's stone and even today some bishops wear a ring with this gem.

-When important natural deposits of amethysts were discovered in Brazil, this semi-precious stone became more accessible in value, making it possible to buy amethyst at much more attractive prices.
-Even so, amethyst quartz did not stop being one of the most coveted minerals in the world of jewelry and this wonder of nature is used to this day to make jewelry and other products with amethyst stones.
+When important natural deposits of amethysts were discovered in Brazil, this semi-precious stone became more affordable, making it possible to buy amethyst at much more attractive prices.
+Even so, amethyst quartz has not ceased to be one of the most coveted minerals in the world of jewelry and to this day this wonder of nature is used to make jewelry and other products with amethyst stones.

 Etymology of the name amethyst.

-The word amethyst has its origin in the Greek Amethystos which means not drunk.
+The word amethyst has its origins in the Greek Amethystos which means not drunk.

-The ancient Greeks and Romans used to use amethyst stone as an antidote to drunkenness.
+The ancient Greeks and Romans used it as an antidote against drunkenness.

-This belief probably has its foundations in Greek mythology and in the cult of Dionysus, god of wine.
+Probably this belief has its foundations in Greek mythology and in the cult of Dionysus, god of wine.